 Desautels Faculty of Management news

-Karl Moore, of the Desautels Faculty of Management at McGill University, speaks to Amy Edmondson, senior professor of leadership at the Harvard Business School.
+Karl Moore, of the Desautels Faculty of Management at McGill University, speaks to Gavin Kilduff, a professor at the Stern School at NYU.